Shift is an eComm platform that makes buying and selling cars feel easy and trustworthy. But it didn’t start out that way.

 Onboarding and Purchase Timer

-Ongoing testing showed customers were still unsure about what to expect and began to lose steam before finishing their tasks.
-This caused purchase times to balloon, forcing sales advisors to prematurely intervene.
-We addressed the problem with set of onboarding screens and a 1-hour time limit to drive urgency.
+Testing showed that customers were still unsure about what to expect and began to lose steam before finishing their tasks.
+This exploded purchase times and forced sales advisors to intervene.
+We solved the problem by adding onboarding screens and a 1-hour purchase timer.

 IMPACT

-• Starting with a couple onboarding screens to set the scene
+• Added onboarding screens to set the scene

-• Adding a brief questionnaire about the user’s driving habits
+• Introduced a brief questionnaire about the user’s driving habits

-• Using the results to personalize their plan offerings
+• Used the results to personalize their plan offerings

-• Providing more info with the right tone and level of detail
+• Provided greater transparency in the right tone and level of detail

-• Building a more nuanced version of this into the financing application (more on this in a separate case study)
+• Built an even more nuanced of this into the financing application

 IMPACT